Employee Vaccine Exemptions

 Medical exemptions are also complicated and nuanced, and a full review of the law for medical vaccine exemptions is beyond the scope of this FAQ.
 However, the basics of a medical exemption are as follows:

-• Medical exemptions are based on a health provider-diagnosed medical condition, impairment, disability, condition, or history of the same.
+Medical exemptions are based on a medical condition, impairment, disability, condition, or history of the same.
 Examples include anaphylactic allergies, diabetes, neurological conditions, depression, arthritis, genetic conditions, previous adverse vaccine reactions, eye conditions, and asthma.

-• The ADA and the state law equivalent govern medical exemptions.
+The ADA and the state law equivalent govern medical exemptions.
 The ADA is a federal statute that applies to private and public institutions (but not necessarily private religious institutions).
+Some states have broader and more robust protections for disabled workers.
+It’s important to consult with a licensed attorney familiar with your state’s law.

-• The ADA’s definition of “disability” is very broad, so many people are surprised to learn that they likely qualify for ADA protection and may be eligible for a medical vaccine exemption.
+The ADA’s definition of “disability” is very broad, so many people are surprised to learn that they qualify for ADA protection and may be eligible for a medical vaccine exemption.

-• Medical exemptions must be very specific and clearly connect the student’s medical condition with the need to avoid the required vaccine(s).
+Medical exemptions must be very specific and clearly connect the employee’s medical condition with the need to avoid the required vaccine(s).
 Most physicians aren’t familiar with writing a legally sufficient vaccine exemption, so working with a knowledgeable attorney regarding the required language is helpful.

 BOOK 30 MINUTE CONSULTATION HERE